brookhong/DBGPavim/README.markdown

 So that VIM users do not need to wait for connection from apache server.
 No timeout things, users press F5 to start debugger engine, and uses his/her VIM normally.
 Debug engine won't stop users to interact with VIM.
 Users can press F6 to stop debugger engine anytime.

 ### Catch all connections from apache server.
 This is very important for a large website, especially for thoes pages who contain AJAX requests.
 In that case, one reload of a page may trigger dozens of http request, each of them goes to a different URL.
 The new debugger engine will catch all connections from apache server.
-Users can debugger all of them without missing anyone.
+Users can debug all of them without missing anyone.

 ### Break only at breakpoints